SEO for Solicitors (Search Engine Optimisation) Explained

 It is a long page to read on a website, so I recommend downloading the PDF SEO For Solicitors Guide by simply clicking the button below.

-You can then refer back to the PDF guide as you work on your law firm SEO.
+You can then refer back to the PDF guide as you work on your SEO plan, tailored for Solicitors.

-In short, law firm SEO is about doing all that you can to let Google which services you provide so that when someone searches for them you appear at the top of the search results (or as close to the top as possible).
+In short, SEO for solicitors is about doing all that you can to let Google which services you provide so that when someone searches for them you appear at the top of the search results (or as close to the top as possible).

 How you do this involves some great content on your website, some good imagery and a little bit of behind the scenes jiggery pokery.